 How do you suggest involving kids?

-A diagnosis of early-onset Alzheimer's can also be difficult for your children who may not have the life experience to understand what you may go through.
+A diagnosis of early-onset Alzheimer's also can be difficult for your children, who may not understand what you may go through.
 Children may blame themselves, become angry or react in any number of ways.
 Try to:

 - Find activities you can enjoy together.